Does Home Depot Allow Dogs Policy

-Are you a frequent shopper at Home Depot?
+Are you a frequent shopper at a local Home Depot?
 Have you ever wondered if it was possible to take your dog there?
 If so, then you’ve come to the right place!

 In this article, we’ll take a look at whether or not Home Depot allows dogs in their stores and more!
 Let’s get started!